target/pod-reaper/README.md

 Enabled and configured by setting the environment variable `MAX_DURATION` with a valid go-lang `time.duration` format (example: "1h15m30s").
 If a pod has been running longer than the specified duration, the pod will be flagged for reaping.

+### Unready

+Flags a pod for reaping based on the time the pod has been unready.

+Enabled and configured by setting the environment variable `MAX_UNREADY` with a valid go-lang `time.duration` format (example: "10m").
+If a pod has been unready longer than the specified duration, the pod will be flagged for reaping.

 ## Running Pod-Reapers

 ### Combining Rules